Power series and integral forms of Lame equation in Weierstrass's form: Power series

 \subsection{Polynomial in which makes $B_n$ term terminated}

 There are three types of polynomials in three-term recurrence relation of a linear ordinary differential equation: (1) polynomial which makes $B_n$ term terminated: $A_n$ term is not terminated, (2) polynomial which makes $A_n$ term terminated: $B_n$ term is not terminated, (3) polynomial which makes $A_n$ and $B_n$ terms terminated at the same time.\footnote{If $A_n$ and $B_n$ terms are not terminated, it turns to be infinite series.} In general Lame polynomial (or Lame spectral polynomial) is defined as type 3 polynomial where $A_n$ and $B_n$ terms terminated.
 Lame polynomial comes from a Lame equation that has a fixed integer value of $\alpha $, just as it has a fixed value of $h$.
-In three-term recurrence formula, polynomial of type 3 I categorize as complete polynomial.
-In future papers I will derive type 3 Lame polynomial.
-In this paper I construct the power series expansion and integral form for Lame polynomial of type 1: I treat $h$ as a free variable and $\alpha $ as a fixed value.
-In my next papers I will work on the power series expansion and integral form for Lame polynomial of type 2.
+In three-term recurrence formula, polynomial of type 3 we categorize as complete polynomial.
+In future papers we will derive type 3 Lame polynomial.
+In this paper we construct the power series expansion and integral form for Lame polynomial of type 1: we treat $h$ as a free variable and $\alpha $ as a fixed value.
+In the next papers we will work on the power series expansion and integral form for Lame polynomial of type 2.

 The general expression of the power series expansion of Lame equation in algebraic form for the polynomial in which makes $B_n$ term terminated in Ref.\cite{Chou2012f} is given by\footnote{In this paper Pochhammer symbol $(x)_n$ is used to represent the rising factorial: $(x)_n = \frac{\Gamma (x+n)}{\Gamma (x)}$.}